enyo/iris/README.md

 create that object for you.

 > `ContextInitializers` are the first thing called when a request comes in.
-> After that all filters are called sequentially, and then your route with
+> After that all filters are called sequentially, and then your procedure with
 > the initialized `Context`.

 This is the `typedef` for `ContextInitializer`s: